Shadow docket

-The shadow docket (or non-merits docket) (Note: Additional names include the "orders docket", "emergency docket", "intermediate docket", "non-merits orders", "equity docket", or "emergency orders", as relevant.
+The shadow docket (also known as the interim docket, the emergency docket, or the non-merits docket) (Note: Additional names include the "orders docket", "intermediate docket", "interim relief docket", "non-merits orders", "equity docket", or "emergency orders", as relevant.
 Definitions of these terms may vary, such as about whether they include typical petitions for certiorari and non-contentious requests like extensions of time for filing.) refers to motions and orders in the Supreme Court of the United States in cases which have not yet reached final judgment, (Note: Or an interlocutory order that is appealable.) decision on appeal, and oral argument.
 This term especially refers to stays and injunctions (preliminary relief), but also includes summary decisions and grant, vacate, remand (GVR) orders.
-The phrase "shadow docket" was first used in this context in 2015 by University of Chicago law professor William Baude.
+The phrase shadow docket was first used in this context in 2015 by University of Chicago law professor William Baude.

 The shadow docket is a break from ordinary procedure.
 Such cases receive very limited briefings and are typically decided a week or less after an application is filed.
 The process generally results in short, unsigned rulings.
-In contrast, merits cases take months, include extensive briefing and public oral argument, and result in lengthy written opinions detailing the reasoning of the majority and concurring and dissenting justices, if any.
+In contrast, merits cases take months, include extensive briefing and public oral argument, and result in lengthy written opinions detailing the reasoning of the majority and of any concurring and dissenting justices.

-The shadow docket is used when the Court believes an applicant will suffer "irreparable harm" if its request is not immediately granted.
+The shadow docket is used when the court believes an applicant will suffer "irreparable harm" if its request is not immediately granted.
 Historically, the shadow docket was rarely used for rulings of serious legal or political significance.
-However, since 2017, it has been increasingly used for consequential rulings, especially for requests by the Department of Justice for emergency stays of lower-court rulings.
+However, beginning in February 2016, it has been increasingly used for consequential rulings, especially for requests by the Department of Justice for emergency stays of lower-court rulings.
 The practice has been criticized for various reasons, including for bias, lack of transparency, and lack of accountability.

+The Roberts Court has made unprecedented use of the shadow docket to issue major rulings and sidestep ordinary procedures.
+The Roberts Court's decision in the procedural history of West Virginia v.
+EPA to use the shadow docket to halt the Obama administration's Clean Power Plan (which Roberts described in internal deliberations as causing substantial and irreversible harm to American industry) has been described as the case that gave birth to the court's use of the shadow docket.
+Since then, the Roberts Court used the shadow docket to halt the Biden administration's activities and to enable the second Trump administration to enact controversial policies.
+In 2026, the Roberts court issued more orders on the shadow docket (63) than the traditional merits docket (56).